Impacts to Services

 Can I report people congregating in groups?

-Do not call 911 to report people who are not staying home during the City’s stay-at-home order.
-Please call 311 if you have concerns about the voluntary compliance of the stay-at-home order involving a business, organization or a group gathering in a public space.
+Do not call 911 to report people who are not staying home during the stay safe order.
+Please call 311 if you have concerns about the voluntary compliance of the stay safe order involving a business, organization or a group gathering in a public space.
 We will route all calls to the appropriate City staff for potential action.
-The local stay-at-home order was put in place by Minneapolis Mayor Frey, following the state directive by Governor Walz, to protect the health and safety of our community and health care system.

-Are there emergency permits or waivers issued so people may drive during this Stay at Home Order?
+Are there emergency permits or waivers issued so people may drive during this stay safe order?

 No, there’s no need for permits or waivers since there are a number of reasons people can be out and about to tend to essential needs, like picking up groceries and prescriptions.
 Some businesses in essential industries have provided letters to their employees, but these are not necessary.